 Teachers and lecturers must confirm that the design proposal can be manufactured safely and independently in a school or college workshop environment.
-The teacher or lecturer should review the detail on the planning for manufacture pro forma and, following discussion, candidates must mark up in a different colour any changes required to allow manufacture.
+You should review the detail on the planning for manufacture pro forma and, following discussion, candidates must mark up in a different colour any changes required to allow manufacture.
 This marked-up copy must be retained for verification.